Our Curriculum

 Curriculum Design

-We strategically employ well-regarded schemes of work, such as Kapow and those provided by United Learning, because they offer a sequenced and progressive approach to knowledge and skills acquisition.
-This ensures learning builds logically, allowing pupils to deepen their understanding over time.
-These curriculums link seamlessly with our Early Years Foundation Stage (EYFS) curriculum, championing a love for learning and essential fundamental skills.
+To ensure a robust and coherent educational journey for all pupils, we strategically employ well-regarded schemes of work such as Kapow and those provided by United Learning.
+We've chosen these frameworks precisely because they offer a sequenced and progressive approach to knowledge and skills acquisition, providing a clear roadmap for learning across all subjects and year groups.
+This intentional structuring guarantees that learning builds logically, allowing pupils to deepen their understanding and develop complex competencies over time.
+Importantly, these curriculums link seamlessly with our well-designed Early Years Foundation Stage (EYFS) curriculum, which champions a love of learning and a development of the fundamental skills essential for successful Key Stage 1 learning.

 - Art: Kapow scheme, focusing on practical skills, exploration, and celebrating diverse artists.